 The notice will also include a new non-public housing lease and inform the family that the lease must be executed by the family and the PHA no later than 60 days from the date of the notice or at the next lease renewal, whichever is sooner.
-The family will continue to be a public housing program participant until the family executes the new non-public housing lease.
+The family will continue to be a public housing program participant until the family executes the new nonpublic housing lease.
 The notice will also state that failure to execute the lease within this time period stated in the notice will result in termination of tenancy no more than six months after the date of the notice.
-The PHA will permit an overincome family to execute a lease beyond this time period, but before termination of tenancy, if the overincome family pays the PHA the total difference between the alternative non-public housing rent and their public housing rent dating back to the point in time that the over-income family was required to execute the new lease.
+The PHA will permit an over-income family to execute a lease beyond this time period, but before termination of tenancy, if the overincome family pays the PHA the total difference between the alternative non-public housing rent and their public housing rent dating back to the point in time that the over-income family was required to execute the new lease.

 Once the family signs the new non-public housing lease, the family will no longer be a public housing participant family.
-The family will no longer be subject to income examinations, are precluded from participating in the resident council, and cannot participate in any programs that are only for public housing or low-income families.

-If a family's income continues to exceeds the applicable over-income limit after 12 consecutive months, within 10 business days of the determination, the PHA will notify the family in writing of the determination.
-The notice will state that if the family continues to be over-income for 24 consecutive months, the family will be subject to the PHA's over-income policies.
+The family will no longer be subject to income examinations, are preduded from consecutive months, within 10 business days of the determination, the PHA will notify the family in writing of the determination.
+The notice will state -andthat if the family continues to be overincome for 24 consecutive months, the family will be subject to the PHA's overincome policies.
 The notice will provide an estimate of the alternative non-public housing rent applicable to the family at the close of the 24 consecutive month period.
 The notice will also state that the family may request a hearing if the family disputes the PHA's determination in accordance with PHA policies in Chapter 14.
 The PHA will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.